godotengine/godot-docs/tutorials/scripting/gdscript/warnings/confusable_identifier.rst

 .. code-block:: none

-    The identifier "%s" has misleading characters and might be confused with something else.
+    The identifier "my_vАr" has misleading characters and might be confused with something else.

 The default warning level for this warning is **Warn**.